Origin-Byte/originbyte-js-sdk/README.md

 ## Usage

 The main point of the SDK is `NftClient` class.
 It provides all necessary methods to fetch the data from the blockchain and build transactions to interact with the contract.
-However, under the hood the `NftClient` data fetcher use idea of parsers approach: you can create your own parser and fetch any data from the blockchain - by user wallet address or directly by Object ID.
+However, under the hood, the `NftClient` data fetcher uses the idea of a parsers' approach: you can create your own parser and fetch any data from the blockchain - by user wallet address or directly by Object ID.

-The parser, by itself, is an object which implements interface:
+The parser, by itself, is an object which implements an interface:

 ```typescript
 export interface SuiObjectParser<RpcResponse, DataModel> {